National & Regional Plumber Hourly Rates

 Service Call / Trip Charge

-Most plumbers charge a service call fee ranging from $75 to $150 for a scheduled weekday visit in 2026, with the broader national range running from about $50 on the low end up to $250-$300 in major metros and large chain companies.
-This fee typically covers travel time, vehicle costs, and the initial assessment of your plumbing issue.
+Most plumbers charge a service call fee ranging from $75 to $200 for a scheduled weekday visit in 2026, with the broader national range running from about $50 on the low end up to $250 to $300 in major metros and premium franchise brands.
+This fee typically covers travel time, vehicle costs, the initial assessment of your plumbing issue, and often the first 30 to 60 minutes on site.
 Some plumbers waive this fee if you proceed with the repair, while others apply it toward the first hour of labor.
+For a deeper look at how these charges appear on your invoice, see our plumbing service cost guide.

 | Fee Type | Typical Range | Notes |